funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/auth.md

 ### User accountId

-This gets the fun wallet user account id for that user.
-This will be the same whatever dApp they login to, it's a global ID.
+This gets the FunFair Wallet user account ID for that user.
+This will be the same whatever dApp they log in to - it's a global ID.

 ```ts
 id(): Promise<string>